rusticlion/Manastorm/manastorm_codebase_dump.md

         local targetPool = params.target or "POOL_SELF" -- Default target pool

         events = events or {} -- Ensure events table exists

+        -- Set the justConjuredMana flag on the wizard if caster and caster.justConjuredMana ~= nil then caster.justConjuredMana = true
+        end

         if type(tokenTypeParam) == "table" then
             -- Handle array of token types